-- 2) Inclusive: open discussion - 3) Widely advertised and available: weekly meetings with special educators and the special education director - 4) Ongoing: yes - g.
+- 2) Inclusive: The survey was made available in a variety of ways to ensure all interested parties could participate. - 3) Widely advertised and available: Facebook, emails, website. - 4) Ongoing: Continued input sought from staff, families, community. - g.
 Stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students (please choose one):